maxzheng/great-life-guide/double.md

 [FASTER by Jim Qwik](https://jimkwik.com/kwik-brain-001/) will help you learn anything faster and more effectively:

 * **Forget** everything you know so they don't interfere with what you are about to learn.
-* **Act** as you read by taking notes, memorize important content using memorization techniques, share with others.
+* **Active** learning by taking notes, memorizing important content using memorization techniques, share with others.
 By doing active reading, you will remember better and gain better understanding.
-* **State** of your mind matters.
+* **State** of your mind, emotion, and body matters.
 Make sure you are excited and motivated about the topic.
 Understand why you need to know and how it will be useful to you in the future.
 You will forget what you don't care sooner or later, but will remember things that matter to you for a lifetime.
+Emotion for the content matters as your brain will remember things with strong emotional attachment, and not so much otherwise.
+Evoke emotions and your senses as you learn to add more dimensions and connections to your memory.
 * **Teach** others to further re-learn the content from another perspective.
-* **Emotion** for the content matters as your brain will remember things with strong emotional attachment, and not so much otherwise.
-Evoke emotions and your senses as you learn to add more dimensions and connections to your memory.
+* **Entry** in your calendar as a reminder to block off time to learn often.
 * **Recall** what you know once awhile to re-enforce what you remembered.

 Apply **FASTER** to your reading, studying, or whenever you are learning to learn faster!